By Alyssa Carrel

 JoJo persevered through the darkness to proudly reach his goal.
 He may be little, but he is fierce.

-Each Dream Centre child battles daily with obstacles like hunger, poor schooling and dangerous environments.
+Each Dream Centre child battles with obstacles like hunger, poor schooling and dangerous environments.
 They’re up against more then we could know and yet they face these obstacles head on, daring them to try and stand in their way.

 *Named changed for privacy.